 For treating lipoma (benign fatty tumors)

-To stop alcohol or tobacco cravings (reducing nervous tensions & bitter flavours blocking the taste buds)
+To stop alcohol or tobacco cravings (reducing nervous tension & the bitter flavours block the taste buds)

-Ad additive to the traditional Absinthe brew, a Swiss herbal wormwood liquor with prophylactic effects.
+An additive to the traditional Absinthe brew, a Swiss herbal medicine wormwood liquor with prophylactic effects.

 In the Garden